pingcap/tidb-operator/deploy/aws/README.md

 $ terraform apply
 ```

 It might take 10 minutes or more for the process to finish.
-After `terraform apply` is executed successfully, some basic information will be printed to the console, you can access the `monitor_endpoint` using your web browser.
+After `terraform apply` is executed successfully, some basic information is printed to the console.
+You can access the `monitor_endpoint` using your web browser.

-> **Note:** You can use `terraform output` command to get those information again.
+> **Note:** You can use the `terraform output` command to get that information again.

 To access TiDB cluster, use the following command to first ssh into the bastion machine, and then connect it via MySQL client: